 Week three of our spring clean up challenge and we are starting some deep cleaning!
 This week is the main living areas of the house.
 For us, it’s the first floor, which includes the entry way, living room, play room, dining room and kitchen.
 Since we cleaned the kitchen last week, I don’t need to clean that space again.
 Week one was all about the closets, so our entry way closet is all nice and clean as well!
 Each week we are going to be tackling one area of the house that needs a spring refresher, making spring cleaning not as daunting as it can appear.
-Click the link to get the free Weekly-Clean-Up-Challenge.pdf printable.
-Follow along on Facebook, Instagram or Twitter for motivation throughout the week!
+Follow along on Facebook and Instagram for motivation throughout the week!

 So what does deep cleaning look like, you may ask.
 Well, it entails getting on your hands and knees and scrubbing your house spotless.
 I am planning on slowly tackling each room of the main floor each day during nap time.
 My kids usually sleep through the vacuum, so I am not concerned about waking them up.
 But, my oldest loves to vacuum, so I might just do the major vacuuming when the kids are up so they can help!